 Consider something that you need to do in your job.
 Verbal communication, as an example.
 That is a single thing a person can do and learn to do in their job role.

 But none of these skills can drive a business forward, because there is more to a job than just speaking to others.
 When you begin to group that with other like skills, such as listening and empathy, you have a capability (that might be called something like Effectively communicate).

 A capability is a collection of related skills, behaviours and processes that drive a business forward.
 It is something both an employee and organisation needs; the former, in order to perform their job and drive value, and the latter to achieve company goals.
 Effective communication could mean how employees behave with clients in order to drive sales and revenue.

 Technical skills expire, fast.
 Within five years of gaining them, to be exact.
 Soft and leadership skills have more of a chance, but they still won’t last the lifetime of your company.
 The external pace of change means you can’t rest on your laurels when it comes to skills, especially since they are specific learned abilities done in any one job.
 Think of them as a short-term tactic.

 Capabilities, on the other hand, are strategic, stable and unique to your organisation.
 They can be acquired externally (from, say, an institution framework) but you’ll have to refine them internally so they make sense for your strategy and culture.
 That’s why they form the framework for organisational success.
 Capabilities (and the skills they embody) are assigned to tasks, roles, teams and departments to affect a certain outcome.

 If you think this all sounds strange, remember that capabilities aren’t the goalposts.
-They are the plays you make to score.
+They are the plays you make to score on business outcomes.
 Skills are the individual moves that work together in those plays.